Ukraine digital army brews cyberattacks, intel and infowar

 “We are really a swarm.
 A self-organizing swarm,” said Roman Zakharov, a 37-year-old IT executive at the center of Ukraine’s bootstrap digital army.

-His group’s inventions run from software that lets anyone on the planet with a smartphone or computer participate in distributed denial-of-service attacks on official Russian websites to bots on the Telegram messaging platform that block disinformation, let people report Russian troop locations and offer instructions on assembling Molotov cocktails and basic first aid.
+Inventions of the volunteer hackers range from software tools that let smartphone and computer owners anywhere participate in distributed denial-of-service attacks on official Russian websites to bots on the Telegram messaging platform that block disinformation, let people report Russian troop locations and offer instructions on assembling Molotov cocktails and basic first aid.

 Zahkarov ran research at an automation startup before joining Ukraine’s digital self-defense corps.
 His group isStandForUkraine.
 Its ranks include software engineers, marketing managers, graphic designers and online ad buyers, he said.